Steckelfisch/django-nopassword/README.md

   - Returns `key` (authentication token) and `next` (provided by `/api/accounts/login/`)
 - `/api/accounts/logout/` (POST)
   - Performs logout

+You will need to implement the endpoint to refresh the token on your application.

 ### Settings
 Information about the available settings can be found in the [docs](http://django-nopassword.readthedocs.org/en/latest/#settings)